-AWARDS: I've won the Spirit of Zelda Award, from the Zelda Awards, which celebrates women in comics!
+AWARDS: In April, I won the Spirit of Zelda Award, from the Zelda Awards, which celebrates women in comics.
 It's in the category of +10 years in the biz, so thank you to everyone who voted for me!
-Congradulations to all the winners too!
+Congratulations to all the winners too!
 Watch the ceremony on Youtube.
 Meanwhile, "The Dreaming" v1-2 has also been listed on the NSW Premier Reading Challenge list!
 These lists are screened and once you get on, you don't go off, so hopefully I use get onto the reading lists of other states too.

 INTERVIEW: Australian Comics History website FOLIO has an 8-part interview with me, talking about the history of the Manga fandom in Australia.